sait-wbdv/winter-2022/content/cpnt-201/assignments/assignment-4.md

 ---
 title: Assignment 4 - Nuxt Framework Setup
-description: For this assignment, you will set up
+description: For this assignment, you will set up a basic nuxt project in a github repo
 weight: 20%
 date: 2022-02-22T23:59:00.000Z
 ---